-September 27 is the sixth annual observance of National Gay Men’s HIV/AIDS Awareness Day.
+September 27 is the annual observance of National Gay Men’s HIV/AIDS Awareness Day.
 The day serves to highlight the continuing impact of the HIV/AIDS epidemic among gay men.

 Gay and bisexual men are more severely affected by HIV than any other group in the United States.
-According to the Centers for Disease Control and Prevention (CDC), gay, bisexual, and other men who have sex with men (MSM) represent approximately 2% of the U.S. population but accounted for 63% of all new HIV infections in 2010.
-By the end of 2010, an estimated 302,148 MSM with an AIDS diagnosis had died in the United States since the beginning of the epidemic, representing 48% of all deaths of people with an AIDS diagnosis.
+According to the Centers for Disease Control and Prevention (CDC), gay, bisexual, and other men who have sex with men (MSM) represent approximately 2% of the U.S. population but accounted for 63% of estimated new HIV infections in 2010.
+By the end of 2010, an estimated 302,148 gay and bisexual men with an AIDS diagnosis had died in the United States since the beginning of the epidemic, representing 48% of all deaths of people with AIDS.

 We invite you to explore our National Gay Men’s HIV/AIDS Awareness Day webpage to learn more about HIV/AIDS and gay men.